auraoupa/scripts-occigen-for-Arne/README.md

-# Scripts on occigen for Arne
+# Some informations on the occigen machine

-All there is to know to properly look at CALEDO simulations on occigen ...

-## About occigen machine
+In the following, I call tunnel machine the machine from which you connect to occigen (cal1 for MEOM people)

 ### Different workspaces